Musk: Doubt about spam accounts could scuttle Twitter deal | Technology

 - United Kingdom

-Tesla CEO Elon Musk says his deal to buy Twitter can't move forward unless the company shows public proof that less than 5 percent of the accounts on the social media platform are fake or spam.
+Tesla CEO Elon Musk says his deal to buy Twitter can't move forward unless the company shows public proof that less than 5% of the accounts on the social media platform are fake or spam.

-Musk commented on a reply to another user on Twitter early Tuesday.
+It's Musk's latest salvo over unauthentic accounts, a problem he has said he wants to rid Twitter of.

-At a Miami technology conference Monday, Musk estimated that at least 20 percent of Twitter's 229 million accounts are spambots, a percentage he said was at the low end of his assessment, according to a Bloomberg News report.
+At a Miami technology conference Monday, Musk estimated that at least 20% of Twitter's 229 million accounts are spam bots, a percentage he said was at the low end of his assessment, according to a Bloomberg News report.

 He said a viable deal at a lower price would not be out of the question, according to the report by Bloomberg, which said it viewed a Livestream video of the conference posted by a Twitter user.